-Existentialism on Contemporary Literature 101: Existentialism in Twentieth-Century Literature
+Existentialism on Contemporary Literature Series: Existentialism in Twentieth-Century Literature

 Foreword

 Despite the significant developments in science during the 19th century, the two devastating wars of the following century dismantled human faith in scientific and rational thinking.
-This negative outlook on society was first observed in Philosophy by authors, such as Jean-Paul Sartre.
-Twentieth-century literature is deeply influenced by existentialism that focuses on the character’s consciousness rather than following the traditional unfolding of the plot.
-In this way, contemporary literature makes the psychology of the individual its nucleus, yielding to the exploration of topics, such as absurdity, mortality or freedom.
-Therefore, this 101 series will analyze some of the most important existentialist works of literature from the 20th century to explore how the authors have intertwined their motivations with the widespread pessimism of the time.
+This negative outlook on society was first observed in philosophy by authors such as Jean-Paul Sartre.
+As a result, twentieth-century literature is deeply influenced by existentialism that focuses on the character’s consciousness rather than following the traditional unfolding of the plot.
+In this way, contemporary literature makes the psychology of the individual its nucleus, yielding to the exploration of topics such as absurdity, mortality or freedom.
+Therefore, this series will analyse some of the most important existentialist works of literature from the 20th century to explore how the authors have intertwined their motivations with the widespread pessimism of the time.

-1. Existentialism on Contemporary Literature 101: Existentialism in Twentieth-Century Literature
+1. Existentialism on Contemporary Literature Series: Existentialism in Twentieth-Century Literature

-4. Existentialism on Contemporary Literature 101: Albert Camus and the Alienation of The Stranger
+4. Existentialism on Contemporary Literature Series: Albert Camus and the Alienation of the Stranger

 Existentialism in Twentieth-Century Literature